dainyl/fabric-client-wrapper/DOCUMENTATION.md

     -   `chaincodeInstallRequest.chaincodePackage` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Byte array of the archive content for the chaincode source.
 The archive must have a 'src' folder containing subfolders corresponding to the 'chaincodePath' field.
 For instance, if the chaincodePath is 'mycompany.com/myproject/mypackage/mychaincode', then the archive must contain a folder 'src/mycompany.com/myproject/mypackage/mychaincode', where the GO source code resides.
     -   `chaincodeInstallRequest.chaincodeType` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?**  Type of chaincode.
 One of 'golang', 'car' or 'java'.
 Default is 'golang'.
 Note that 'java' is not supported as of v1.0.
 -   `timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The max amount of time the chaincode installing can take
--   `silenceAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about chaincode being already installed.
+-   `swallowAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about chaincode being already installed.
 Overrides class level option

 Returns **[ChannelSetup](#channelsetup)** The ChannelSetup instance